Woohoo for finished projects!! This reupholstered antique settee is finished and I can’t wait to share all the

 The trim really does look so good with the natural canvas fabric I chose for the settee.

 I used hot glue along the long edges in about 3-4″ sections along the staple line and then held it down until it was set.
 I moved slowly and carefully to hide all the staples and kept the trim neat and tidy!

 Ok, so I got a little ahead of myself!
 I probably should have waited to start applying the trim on the front until after I had the backing on.
 But I never said I was patient!

 This sag-less burlap is so fun to work with!
 It is much heavier than the burlap you see at the fabric counter of your local Walmart and is so easy to work with.
 It does put off quite a bit of fibrous burlap dust so if that bothers you, wear a mask!
 And have your shop vac handy for cleanup!

-I cut sections of the burlap to fit the sections of the framing on the settee.
+I cut sections of the burlap to fit the areas of the framing on the settee.
 You can see what I mean in the image below.
 Notice also that I allowed plenty of excess.
 The extra will be cut off after stapling!

 Packing tape came in handy to roughly hold the burlap in place while I cut.

 I had to make some relief cuts around the curves of the settee.
 I was careful to think through each cut before actually cutting it.
 This meant I had fewer mishaps 🙂

 Once all the burlap was attached, I continued on with the jute trim.

 And here she is!
 Omgoodness, I just love this reupholstered antique settee, don’t you???

 I pulled out a vintage brass lamp to add to the look of this settee.
 And the book pages on the wall just added whimsey to the whole vintage scene!
 What do you think?
-I kinda like the pages on the wall and would love to find a spot in my home to do this to!
+I kinda like the pages on the wall and would love to find a spot in my home to do this too!

 Look how good the dark waxed wood looks next to the burlap!